timharek/timharek.no/content/privacy.md

 updated = 2021-04-01
 +++

 This website will always respect your privacy.
-I will never collect any personal data from you whenever you visit or use something that i have created, period.
+I will never collect any personal data from you whenever you visit or use something that I have created, period.

 ## Open Source and privacy-focused analytics

 For my analytics data, I use <a href="https://plausible.io/" target="_blank" rel="noopener noreferrer"> Plausible</a>, which is a privacy focused analytics tool.
 If you prefer not to be part of those analytics, I highly recommend [uBlock Origin](https://ublockorigin.com/).